GitbookIO/javascript/basics/types.md

 # Variable types

 Computers are sophisticated and can make use of more complex variables than just numbers.
 This is where variable types come in.
-Variables come in several types and different languages support different ones.
+Variables come in several types and different languages support different types.

-The most common ones are:
+The most common types are:

 * **Numbers**
     * **Float**: a number, like 1.21323, 4, 100004 or 0.123